 |PART 2 (multiple choice)

-A recorded conversation is accompanied by three printed statements.
-Test takers choose the statement that means about the same thing as what is heard.
+A short recorded conversation is accompanied by three printed statements.
+Test takers choose the statement that conveys the same meaning as what was heard, or that is true based upon the conversation.

 |PART 3 (multiple choice)